 Nik is a transport planner and modeller with over 11 years’ of experience.

 Nik graduated from the University of Exeter in 2006 with a BSc in Physical Geography.
 His interest in transport was fostered through his studies in sustainability and climate change as part of his degree and through a general interest in the transport sector: in particular rail and aviation.
 Nik joined AECOM in 2006 and spent six and a half years developing his skills - primarily - as a transport modeller in the London region, specialising in strategic highways modelling.

 Nik relocated from St Albans to Bristol and the South West with AECOM at the beginning of 2013.
 Still specialising in strategic transport modelling, Nik has worked on and managed a range of projects for public and private sector clients.
-His main interest is in the modelling, appraisal and delivery of major infrastructure schemes; working as part of a large multi-disciplinary team.
+His main interest is in the modelling, appraisal and delivery of major infrastructure schemes; working as part of large multi-disciplinary teams.

 Technical Director - Jacobs